AppliedLogicSystems/ALSProlog/6-ObjectPro:-Object-Oriented-Programming.md

 sent to objects by calls of the form send(Object, Message).
-In general, objects are created, held in variables, passed around among routines, and sent messages in the stype above.
+In general, objects are created, held in variables, passed around among routines, and sent messages in the style above.
 When necessary, an object can be assigned a global name when it is created which can be used for sending messages to the object.

 An object’s methods are determined by the class to which it belongs.
 A class is determined by three things: